RebRut03/bikesharing/README.md

    ![GenderTrips_WeekdayperHour](images/GenderTrips_WeekdayperHour.PNG)

-  - **Trips by User Type and Gender by Day of Week -** The most popular day for bike riding for male suscribers was Thursday.
+  - **Trips by User Type and Gender by Day of Week -** The most popular day for bike riding for male subscribers was Thursday.

   ![UserType_Gender_byWeekday](images/UserType_Gender_byWeekday.PNG)